 Bird symbolism: 10 common birds and their spiritual meaning

 Birds are widely regarded as symbols of freedom and eternity due to their ability to soar into the skies.
-Bird symbolism exists all over the world as part of different cultures, religions, and traditions.
+Their symbolism exists all over the world as part of different cultures, religions, and traditions.
 Every bird is uniquely breathtaking and symbolizes certain aspects of our lives, nature, and the unknown world.
+David Bird, an emeritus professor of Wildlife Biology at McGill University, blends scientific and cultural interpretations of bird symbolism.

 TABLE OF CONTENTS